Confirmed Speakers

 SME Lead - Defence Commercial

-We protect the security, independence and interests of the United Kingdom at home and abroad.
+The Ministry of Defence protects the security, independence and interests of the United Kingdom at home and abroad.
 We work with our allies and partners whenever possible.

 Our aim is to ensure that the UK’s Armed Forces have the training, equipment and support necessary for their work, and that we keep within budget.